9717/age_gender/README.txt

 # Step 2 : Execute the following command to detect from image: python gender_age.py -i 1.jpg
 # Step 3 : Execute the following command to detect from webcam: python gender_age.py

+# You need to download some libraries
+1. opencv (pip install opencv-python)
+2. argparse (pip install argparse)